Donor Events

 Telluride Science Strives to stimulate life-long learning amongst our donors

 The majority of our donor events feature an interesting speaker in the field of science or technology.
-From apres ski to luncheons to cocktail parties, our donor events are typically held in a private home.
-This summer we are pleased to be co-hosting three events with the Telluride Foundation.
+This winter, we are pleased to be co-hosting events with the Telluride Foundation

 summer 2023 events